mocobeta/embcli/docs/docs/vector_search.md

 `embcli` provides a set of commands to perform vector search operations using vector stores.

-We assume you have installed the [embcli-openai](model_plugins.md#openai-models) plugin and have a OpenAI API key to go through this tutorial.
+We assume you have installed the [embcli-openai](https://pypi.org/project/embcli-openai/) plugin and have an OpenAI API key to go through this tutorial.

 ```bash
 pip install embcli-openai